mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_non_blocking_ex.md

 Finally there is one last thing you need to know : It is possible to match non-blocking and blocking communications.
 For instance, you can have a `MPI_Isend` on one process being retrieved by a `MPI_Recv` on another process.
 Nothing prevents you from doing that !

+## `MPI_Barrier`

+You might have noticed the presence of the command `MPI_Barrier` in the code.
+This command forces all the processes in a certain communicator (`MPI_COMM_WORLD` in this case) to wait for each other.
+So the processes in the communicator are going to pause until every single one has reached a barrier (not necessarily the same one).
+Then, execution resumes.
+This is a way of hard synchronising the different processes.

 ## Exercise

 You are finally ready to code this exercise.
 Remember the algorithm is at the top of the lesson so feel free to refer to that.
 Be careful when using `MPI_Test` to always add a `MPI_Wait` in case the request has not been completing even though your work is finished.